 My career started in the management services group of a major UK footwear retailer.
 I have been working in the field of computer simulation since 1986, initially working as a simulation consultant with AT&T Istel (now Lanner Group) developers of the Witness simulation software.
 There I supported the use of simulation in companies throughout Europe and the rest of the world, developing and using models, supporting others in their modelling efforts and providing training in simulation software and methodology.

 In 1992 I joined the academic staff at Aston Business School in Birmingham teaching in the related fields of operational research, operations management and information management, and researching in computer simulation and modelling.
-In 1998 I moved to Warwick Business School where I taught in the area of operational research and performed research in simulation and modelling.
-In July 2011 I took up the position of Professor of Management Science at Loughborough University, School of Business and Economics; Associate Dean Research (2012-2015) and Dean from August 2015.
+In 1998 I moved to Warwick Business School where I taught in the area of operational research and performed research in simulation and modelling, becoming Professor of Operational Research and Associate Dean Specialist Masters Programmes in 2005.
+In July 2011 I took up the position of Professor of Management Science at Loughborough University, School of Business and Economics; Associate Dean Research (2012-2015) and Dean (2015-2021).
+I started my role as Dean of Newcastle University Business School and Professor of Operational Research on 1 July 2022.

 The focus of my research is on the practice of simulation, looking at how people go about developing and using simulation models and investigating how the practice of simulation can be improved.
-As a result my interests lie in the methodology and methods employed in simulation studies.
-The focus of my research is in the use of the discrete-event simulation approach largely for business applications, but I also have an interest in wider simulation methods, particularly system dynamics and agent-based modelling.
+As a result, my interests lie in the methodology and methods employed in simulation studies.
+The focus of my research is on the use of the discrete-event simulation approach largely for business applications, but I also work with system dynamics and agent-based modelling.

 Nine key areas of interest are: